caseif/Argus/README.md

 belief is that implementing barriers between functional areas will help it scale as more and more functionality is added.
 This also helps to delineate internal and external dependencies of different parts of the code base very clearly, as modules must explicitly specify which other modules and external libraries they require.

+### Code/Architecture Quality

+One of the main focuses for Argus has been the quality of the overall architecture as well as of the code comprising the project.
+This has lead to a large number of rewrites and refactors and generally has slowed the project down greatly, but because the primary goal is not necessarily to ship a game I consider this tradeoff justified.

 ## Compiling